xybu/gitlab-ag/README.md

 gitlab-ag extends GitLab in the following ways:

- * You can create new users in batch.
+ * You can create / delete users in batch.
  * You can create new repositories for target users in batch.
  * `gitlab-ag` provides system hooks to monitor GitLab user activity, and alerts you if a user's activity matches any preset rule.